mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 ```
 <center><img src="./assets/images/goodtitle_survival_prob.png" alt="goodtitle_survival" width="500" height="500" />
 </center>
 <br/>
 # [](#header-3)_Cabin_
+The Titanic sank in the middle of the night, so many passengers were probably sleeping in their cabins.
+Different parts of the ship may have had poor access to lifeboats and so _CabinLetter_ might be a good predictor of survival.
+The survival probabilities for each of the cabin letters is shown below.
 ```python
 g = sns.factorplot(x="CabinLetter", y="Survived", data=train_df, size=6,
                    kind="bar", palette="muted")